-The most proven and successful Cloud Fax company, eFax Corporate, part of j2 Global, Inc. continues to make millions in investments in infrastructure - such that the company now supports Cloud Fax service to thousands of cities across 50 countries worldwide, delivering millions of faxes per day.
-The eFax Corporate data centers are dedicated "Heavy Sites" or colocations - each supporting tens of thousands of individual fax numbers and each having Tier III or IV security, redundancy and fault tolerance.
+The most proven and successful Cloud Fax company, eFax, part of J2 Global®, Inc. continues to make millions in investments in infrastructure - such that the company now supports Cloud Fax service to thousands of cities across 50 countries worldwide, delivering millions of faxes per day.
+The eFax data centres are dedicated "Heavy Sites" or colocations - including many such sites across the UK- each supporting tens of thousands of individual fax numbers and each having Tier III or IV security, redundancy and fault tolerance.